vanestw/Tanner-Van-Es/README.md

 ![CSC fork button](./.assets/csc-git-fork-button.png)

-Now click the arrow directly to the right of the `fork` button.
+Now click the arrow directly to the right of the `Fork` button.
 Once the arrow has been pressed, you should see this:

 ![CSC fork button pushed](./.assets/csc-fork-button-pressed.png)